CyrusNajmabadi/lang-design/ListPerformance.md

 Analysis of how a fresh `List<T>` variable is used will determine which of the above types to use.
 Specifically:

-1. If the usage only involves methods present in the `FixedSizeXXX<T>` types, then those will be used versus the non-fixed size versions.
+1. If the usage only involves methods present in the `FixedSizeRefList<T>` or  `FixedSizeValueList<T>`types, then those will be used versus the non-fixed size versions.
 In other words, if the user doesn't do anything to change the size of the list, then we can use fixed-size storage without any other overhead.
 Otherwise, the non-fixed size types are used.
 2. If the data for the list can live entirely on the stack (i.e. it doesn't cross an `await` call), then the `XXXRefList<T>` types can be used.
 Otherwise the `XXXValueList<T>` types are used.
 3. Depending on which of these are used, the compiler will allocate space on the stack (as a `Span<T>`) or on the heap (as a `T[]`) which is passed into the type.
 4. If the variables do not escape, and involve rented arrays, those arrays are returned to the pool when the variable goes out of scope.